sriramr98/poolit/README.md

 - **Semaphore Pattern**: Uses a buffered channel as a semaphore to control concurrent resource usage
 - **Lazy Allocation**: Creates resources on-demand up to the configured maximum
 - **Resource Scaling**: Proactively scales the resource pool when usage exceeds 50% of capacity
-- **Resource Validation**: Validates resources before returning them to the pool

 ### Dynamic Scaling

 The pool intelligently manages resources:

 1. **Initialization**: Creates `MinResources` during pool creation
-2. **Scaling Up**: When resource usage exceeds 50% of the current capacity, it proactively creates more resources
+2. **Scaling Up**: When resource usage exceeds 50% of the current capacity, it proactively creates more resources upto `MaxResources`
 3. **Scaling Down**: During periods of inactivity, it trims excess resources down to `MinResources`

 ### Context Integration